 Behavior modification medication

-Behavior modification medications work for some incessant lickers but should be tried when other efforts have failed.
-Categories of medications that can be tried include tricyclic antidepressants, serotonin-inhibiting drugs, and endorphin blockers.
+Behavior modification medications work for some incessant lickers.
+However, they should be the last resort when other efforts have failed.
+The categories of medications that your veterinarian can try include tricyclic antidepressants, serotonin-inhibiting drugs, and endorphin blockers.

 Tricky to deal with

 Lick granulomas are a classic example.
-If your dog is afflicted, I strongly encourage you to enlist help from your veterinarian.
-If, together you try two or three things without success, please consider consulting with a board-certified dermatologist.
-To find one in your neighborhood visit the American College of Veterinary Dermatology website.
+If your dog suffers from lick granuloma, I strongly encourage you to enlist help from your veterinarian.
+If, together, you try two or three things without success, please consider consulting with a board-certified dermatologist.
+To find one in your neighborhood, visit the American College of Veterinary Dermatology website.

-Although a lick granuloma looks like a small problem, it can be downright difficult to cure.
+Although lick granulomas look like a small problem, it can be downright difficult to cure.

-If your dog’s lick granuloma remains small and clear of infection, and if the sound of licking is not keeping you awake at night, simply living with the problem is a reasonable choice to consider.
+If your dog’s lick granuloma remains small and clear of infection, and if the sound of licking is not keeping you awake at night, simply living with the problem is a reasonable choice.

 Has your dog had a lick granuloma?
 What worked for you?